popeadam/Kometa/docs/defaults/overlays/runtimes.md

 Note that the `template_variables:` section only needs to be used if you do want to actually change how the defaults work.
 Any value not specified will use its default value if it has one if not it's just ignored.

-??? example "Example Template Variable Amendments"
+??? example "Example Template Variable Amendments (Click to Expand)"

     The below is an example config.yml extract with some Template Variables added in to change how the file works.